About the game

 Yes, I do include occasional references to little-known text adventure games outside of Eamon.
 Some of these, like John Nelson's Knight Quest (1983) or Riggs and Sullivan's Imagery!
 (1987) are very closely related to Eamon and can be considered part of the game's extended family.
 Others have no direct connection, but still I couldn't resist giving them a little nod or a small foothold in the world of Eamon.
 Even in these cases, though, I was careful to honor the original authors' worldbuilding and only bring them in when it wouldn't contradict their backstories (or anything in Eamon).
 Games like Ragnar Fyri's Ula Tor or Ray Sato's Escape from the Dungeon of the Gods say nothing about the wider worlds they occupy, so I felt comfortable giving them a home here.

-Was the Guide made using AI?
+Was the Guide written using AI?

 No. The Guide's text was written and edited by me, Huw Williams, a genuine CAPTCHA-certified human.
-I'm also working on setting up some commissions for equally human artists to produce images for the Guide, and hope to have them online sometime later this year.

 What about the map?